JoakimKv/arsmagica_seasons/README.md

 ## Extra Information

 All users can create a password that has at least 8 letters.
 Two superusers admin and another name should be created, see 'pip_install_info.txt'.
-At least one more users will be a good addition to the superusers, but you can easily create them with the web page.
+At least one more users will be a good addition to the superusers, but you can easily create them with the web page.It is recommended to look at 'pip_install_info.txt' here is a lot of important information and useful commands if you want to use the project.

 ## Project Structure